Yunidotwav/SolidityFurinaToken/README.md

 ### Installing

-* **How/where to download your program:**
-  Clone or download this repository to your local development environment.
+* **Download the Contract: Clone or download this repository to your local development environment.

-* **Any modifications needed to be made to files/folders:**
-  No modifications are typically needed for the base code provided.
+* **Solidity Compiler: Ensure you have a compatible Solidity compiler installed (version >= 0.8.0 recommended).
+Popular choices include command-line tools like solc or IDE plugins.

 ### Executing program